jakobkogler/AdventOfCode/README.md

-# Advent of Code 2020
+# Advent of Code

-My solutions in D for this year's [Advent of Code](https://adventofcode.com/2020).
+My solutions in D for this year's [Advent of Code 2020](https://adventofcode.com/2020).

+For my solutions of the 2019 year, visit the 2019 branch: [adventofcode2019](https://github.com/jakobkogler/AdventOfCode/tree/adventofcode2019).

 ### Usage: